mxbn-mubeen/MARINE-DEBRIS-DETECTION-SYSTEM/README.md

 # MARINE-DEBRIS-DETECTION-SYSTEM-

-Your Marine Debris Detection System project is impressive!
+Marine Debris Detection System project is impressive!
 Let's dive into the details of each component:

 1. **Data Preparation:**
    - The "Splitting Data" scripts are crucial for dividing your dataset into training, testing, and validation sets.
 Proper data splitting ensures robust model performance.